Ndpnt/demo-template-test/README.md

 ## Contribute

-In order to contribute additional terms to this collection or correct existing ones, please read the [documentation](https://docs.opentermsarchive.org/contributing-terms/) and [guidelines](https://docs.opentermsarchive.org/guidelines/declaring/).
+In order to contribute additional terms to this collection or correct existing ones, please read the [documentation](https://docs.opentermsarchive.org/contributing-terms/).

 - - -